carpentries-incubator/jekyll-pages-novice/_episodes/markdown.md

 {: .callout}

 We will continue to use Markdown and learn more throughout the rest of the lesson.
+Though later we will find we need HTML again for some features.

 > ## Markdown Cheatsheet
 >